 - a filled out URA form is needed as well as a Payroll Authorization form filled out by the faculty mentor and corresponding department's administrative assistant

-With this proposal, the 2nd page of the URA form can be left blank aside from the required signatures at the bottom.
-The proposal, URA form and PAF are due to the Director of Undergraduate Research, Clements G13 PO Box 750283, by March 31, 2014 to be guaranteed full consideration.
+With the SRA proposal, the 2nd page of the URA form can be left blank aside from the required signatures at the bottom.
+The proposal, URA form and PAF are due to the Director of Undergraduate Research, Clements G13 PO Box 750283, by March 31, 2015 to be guaranteed full consideration.
 A panel of SMU faculty will select approved SRAs from the submitted applications.

-- what was new, or what was the result of the work?
+- Results: what was new, or what was the result of the work?

 - What did you learn from this experience?